-In Matthew 6:9-10 we hear how Jesus encouraged His disciples, and indeed all of us to pray.
+In Matthew 6:9-10 we hear how Yeshua encouraged His disciples, and indeed all of us to pray.

 Your Kingdom come,